bnrobinson93/virtru-takehome/README.md

 - Lucide React icons will be used for iconography.
 By similar logic to Shadcn, this industry standard is used in place of a design system and acts as a building block.
 It allows single-item imports via tree-shaking and is ultimiately just a SVG image; therefore, it is very performant and provides a good developer and user experience.
 - Vitest and React Testing Library will be used for testing.
 Vitest is a modern testing library that replaces Jest and provides Typescript support out of the box.
 This is a testing dependency so is not exposed to users.
 GitHub actions would be a solid testing solution as well; however, I feel that it is out of scope for this project.
 The aim is to show my ability to code a front-end application.
 Additionally, most CI/CD work is set up early in the process of development so I do not anticiate needing to do much CI/CD work for Virtru.
 As such, I see little value in setting it up for this project.
   - All test will be placed in the `__tests__/` directory, the structure of which will mirror the `src/` directory for ease of navigation and review.
-- A custom `useFetch` hook will be created for the fetch that covers the following:
-  - The custom hook will be placed in the `src/hooks` directory
-  - Fetch from a given URL
-  - Leverage AbortControllers to invalidate as necessary
-  - An AbortController will be used to ensure no memory leaks and proper cleanup
-  - Handle loading and error states
-  - Loading and error states will be displayed to the user
-  - While libraries like SWR, Axios or React Query are great, I felt that the `useFetch` hook was a good fit for this project.
-The needs are fairly minimal, caching is out of scope, and generally not needed for the nature of the application, and it better shows my ability to implement a well designed custom hook.
-- A last updated timestamp will be displayed at the bottom of the page
-  - Note that all services come from one request so the timestamp will be global as opposed to per-service
-- A `useEffect`, in combination with the fetch hook will handle the 5-second re-fetching
-  - A "Pause" button will be added to halt the timer and allow for manual debugging/refreshing
-  - Note that the page will be paused if a share link is detected
 - Two service status objects will maintained in state: previous and current.
 This is so that differences can be highlighted to users visually
   - If no previous state is found, the highlighting will not occur as that is a poor user experience on first page load
   - Memoization will be used to avoid unnecessary re-renders